equinor/appsec/docs/guidelines/secret-scanning.md

 - Don't underestimate the cultural change when changing how you work.
 Good practices are to document how your team does Secure Development and to threat model how you work.
 Use/revisit this information regularly in on-boarding of new team members and in retrospectives.

 (Check out the [appsec tools section](../resources/tools.md) for more tooling)

+### GitHub Advanced Security: Secret Scanning

+GitHub Advanced Security is integrated into GitHub, providing features like the secret scanning module free for public repositories.
+This module supports these [secret types](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns#supported-secrets) so far.

+#### How to turn it on for your repository

+- Go to your repository settings
+- Under security find Code security and analysis
+- Enable secret scanning.
+- Consider enabling push protection for added security.

+#### Global push protection

+GitHub provides a beta feature that will block commits that contain [supported secrets](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns#supported-secrets) across all public repositories.

+- Enable by going to your user settings, code security and analysis and enable the beta feature push protection for yourself.

 ## Where to scan for secrets in our SDLC